SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Ensure data is clean, complete, and accurately migrated to the new platform

-* Understand the differences between the NPSP and Agentforce Nonprofit data models before migration begins
+* Understand the differences between the NPSP and Nonprofit Cloud data models before migration begins

 * Have a clear data governance plan in place before, during, and after the migration